ejriffer/Data-410-Final-Project/README.md

 **shots_on_goal**: the number of shots on goal the team registered

 The different types of assists/goals/points (even strength, power play, short handed) are based on the number of people on the ice for that team.
 When a team takes a penalty that team will then have one less person on the ice for a certain amount of time, either two or five minutes.
-Even strength means both teams have the same number of skaters on the ice, power play means their team has one (or more) additional skater on the ice, and short handed means their team has one (or more) less skaters on the ice.
+Even strength means both teams have the same number of skaters on the ice, power play means their team has one (or more) additional skater on the ice, and short handed means their team has one (or more) less skater on the ice.

 ## Methods